-Let’s look at the 5 types of Angels in scripture.
-We will be digging deep into the word and discovering who these heavenly messengers are.
+Let’s look at the 5 types of Angels in the Bible.
+We will be digging deep into the Word and discovering who these heavenly messengers are.
 So, grab your Bible and let’s learn about God’s angels.

 Angels are one of those fun topics.
 I love learning about God’s messengers and how they function in the spirit realm.
 I have created a selection of articles on angels.
 All of them can be found here ANGELOLOGY.
 Here are some of the posts you can discover there…

 I also believe in understanding how angels operate is important for Christians.
 Too many times we think angels are just going around about the earth watching people and protecting them.
 And in some cases yes they are protecting, but that’s only a small part of what they can and will do.